korayyildirim/Portfolio/README.md

 # 🗺 Koray's Portfolio

 Welcome to my Portfolio!
-Here i document a summary of my projects.
+Here i'm building a collection of my projects.

 ## 📚 Table of Contents
 - [Python](#python-projects)